 This unique ID is now required for nearly all customs activities.
 Applying early prevents administrative delays when arranging shipments.

-Delays at border control points have become more common, particularly during busy periods.
+Delays at border control points have become more common, particularly during busy periods and with the new EU Entry/Exit System implemented in October 2025.
 Proper customs preparation is now vital when dealing with both EU and non-EU partners.

 Working with experienced freight forwarders can help businesses adjust to these ongoing regulatory changes.